martinsumner/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Monitoring inter-cluster reconciliation

-For information on monitoring inter-cluster reconciliation and repair [refer to the NextGen Repl guide](/docs/NextGenReplGuide.md#monitoring-and-run-time-changes).
+For information on monitoring inter-cluster reconciliation and repair [refer to the NextGen Repl guide](./NextGenReplGuide.md#monitoring-and-run-time-changes).

 ### Monitoring node worker pools

 Each worker pool will regularly log its current queue length and last checkout time (when it last picked up a new piece of work).
 There are also riak stats for each pool, giving the average queue time (how long work is waiting in the queue), and work time (how long each piece of work takes).

-> TODO - Will change after PR

 ## Enabling Riak Security

+{: .warning }
 > Riak is expected to be deployed into secure environments, it is not a database designed for direct exposure on public networks.

 Riak does have the optional capability to enable additional security controls, which are disabled by default.
 However: